akashche/hostcompute_nspawn/README.md

 =================================================

-`hostcompute_nspawn` utility is a proof-of-concept implementation of a launcher for native Windows containers.
+`hostcompute_nspawn` utility is a proof-of-concept implementation of a launcher for Windows Server containers.
 It is inspired by [systemd-nspawn](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html).

-Utility uses Windows Host Compute Service, that is available in Windows SErver 2016, to mount specified directory into container and run specified executable from that directory inside the isolated container environment.
+Utility uses Windows Host Compute Service, that is available in Windows Server 2016, to mount specified directory into container and run specified executable from that directory inside the isolated container environment.

 Current limitations:

  - no base images handling (not easy to solve as Windows images are not free, Docker can be used to pull the initial image)
- - no console support (stdout is redirected to file in mounted directory)
+ - no console support (`stdout` is redirected into file inside mounted directory)
  - no networking support (should be easy to add)
  - no RAM/CPU/IOPS limits (should be easy to add)